capsabogdan/Project-MLOps/README.md

 ## Project Description

-This repository contains the project work carried out in the MLOps course taught at DTU, in a group og 5 consisting of: Alexandra Polymenopoulou, Bogdan Capsa Jakob Fahl, Melina Siskou, Thomas Spyrou, (see contributors list for individual github pages).
+This repository contains the project work carried out in the MLOps course taught at DTU, in a group of 5 consisting of: Alexandra Polymenopoulou, Bogdan Capsa Jakob Fahl, Melina Siskou, Thomas Spyrou.

 Goal: